vshulya/russian-travel/README.md

 # Russian Travel

 ## About
-Single page website with adaptive design.
+A single-page application with adaptive design.
 Layout was made according to the brief provided by the course Yandex.Practicum.

 ## I used
 1. flex и grid-layout